-AEMO's response to projected LRC identified in MT PASA may be to take direct action in the form of directions - for example, directing a Generator to reschedule an outage - or using the RERT.
-The RERT currently allows AEMO to contract for reserves up to nine12 months ahead of a period where reserves are projected to be insufficient to meet the reliability standard (known as a projected reserve shortfall).
-AEMO is able to dispatch these reserves to manage power system reliability and, where practicable, security.
+AEMO's response to projected LRC identified in MT PASA may be to take direct action in the form of directions - for example, directing a Generator to reschedule an outage - or using-contracting forthe RERT under rule 3.20.
+The RERT currently allows AEMO to contract for reserves up to nine 12 months ahead of a period where reserves are projected to be insufficient to meet the reliability standard (known as a projected reserve shortfall).
+AEMO is able to activate or dispatch these contracted reserves to manage power system reliability and, where practicable, security.
 From 1 November 2017, this period will reduce to ten weeks as the AEMC seeks to minimise the market distortionary effects of the RERT.

-A detailed description of the MT PASA process is available on AEMO's website as listed in section 1.3..
+A detailed description of the MT PASA process is available on AEMO's website as listed in section 1.3.